embedded-office/canopen-stack/docs/docs/usecase/dictionary.md

   CO_ERR   DemoCtrl (CO_OBJ *obj, uint16_t id, uint32_t para);
 ```

 To enable the usage of this demo type to the CAN network side, the demo object must be added to the object directory.
-See the following object entry with index=0x6789 and subindex=0 as example:
+See the following object entry with index=0x6789 and subindex=0 as an example:

 ```c
   #define CO_TDEMO  ((CO_OBJ_TYPE*)&DemoType)